phanimahesh/purer/readme.md

 $ npm install --global purer-prompt
 ```

-Initialize the prompt system (if not so already) and choose `pure`:
+Initialize the prompt system (if not so already) and choose `purer`:

 ```sh
 # .zshrc